-InSimo @ B.E.S.T. with a demo on diSplay Learning
+InSimo @ AFC Congress 2018 with a diSplay Learning workshop

 diSplay Learning: eSURG&SIM Curriculum